pkivolowitz/asm_book/more/jump_tables/README.md

             b       label8
 ```

-in a Duff's Device where you are executing sequential single
+in the style of Duff's Device where you are executing sequential single
 instructions, it might loop like this:

 ```asm